 The organic label means antibiotics may only be used when medically necessary.
-Otherwise, low doses of antibiotics are often given in feed and water, which can contribute to antibiotic resistance in bacteria.
+Otherwise, low doses of antibiotics are often given via feed and water, which can contribute to antibiotic-resistant bacteria.

-Still, certified organic hens' quality of life is probably better and more access to sunshine probably increases the vitamin D in their eggs (10).
+Still, certified organic hens’ quality of life is probably better, and their greater access to sunshine probably increases their eggs’ vitamin D content (

-While conventionally raised hens in the US are housed indoors in very small, individual cages, cage-free hens are housed in an open building or room (17).
+While conventionally raised hens in the United States are housed indoors in very small, individual cages, cage-free hens are housed in an open building or room (15).

 However, the conditions for cage-free hens are often still very crowded, with no access to the outdoors.